Picture Yourself in the Role of a Lifetime

 Develop lasting friendships

-As a TWU drama student, you will be encouraged to team up with your peers and engage in community service through membership in Alpha Psi Omega, an honorary theatre fraternity on campus.
+As a TWU theatre student, you will be encouraged to team up with your peers and engage in community service through membership in Alpha Psi Omega, an honorary theatre fraternity on campus.
 Among their projects, fraternity members help with fundraising for department scholarships and work on an annual holiday gift drive for local families in need.

 Kick-start your career